Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

 To mark the Debussy centenary Barenboim recorded his personal choice of the composer’s solo piano works, including Estampes, the Suite bergamasque and Book I of the Préludes, for an album released worldwide by DG in January 2018.
 His recording of the Mozart Piano Quartets, made live at the Pierre Boulez Saal with his son Michael, Yulia Deyneka and Kian Soltani, was released the following August.
 A month later, DG issued Barenboim’s second recording of the complete Brahms symphonies, this cycle set down with the Staatskapelle Berlin, again at the Pierre Boulez Saal (this time in studio conditions) – the first large-scale orchestral recordings to be made there.
 A 2-CD album of the complete Mozart Piano Trios, made with his son and Kian Soltani, was released in September 2019 (“The playing is lovely, alert and sensitive.”
 Limelight Magazine).

-His latest album celebrates both the 250th anniversary of Beethoven’s birth and the 20th anniversary of the West-Eastern Divan Orchestra, pairing the Seventh Symphony with the Triple Concerto for piano, violin and cello.
+Celebrating both the 250th anniversary of Beethoven’s birth and the 20th anniversary of the West-Eastern Divan Orchestra, an album pairing the Seventh Symphony with the Triple Concerto for piano, violin and cello was released in May 2020.
 The recordings were made at concerts in Buenos Aires and Berlin, and for the Triple Concerto Barenboim was joined on stage by Anne-Sophie Mutter and Yo-Yo Ma.
+He followed this by again taking the helm of the Staatskapelle Berlin, conducting Dvorak’s Cello Concerto with soloist Kian Soltani for a recording released in August 2020.

-He began the 2019–20 season by conducting Wagner’s Ring cycle, twice, at the Staatsoper Berlin.
-Other recent highlights include the Staatsoper’s productions of Die lustigen Weiber von Windsor and Samson et Dalila; West-Eastern Divan anniversary concerts, with Mutter and Ma, in Cologne and Paris as well as Berlin; performances of Beethoven’s Piano Concerto No.3 with the Berliner Philharmoniker and Kirill Petrenko; concerts with the Wiener Philharmoniker as part of Mozartwoche 2020; and a Beethoven violin sonata cycle with Pinchas Zukerman at the Pierre Boulez Saal.
-Upcoming events include performances of Carmen (March 2020) and Così fan tutte (April 2020) at the Staatsoper; a Beethoven symphony cycle with the Staatskapelle Berlin at the Berlin Philharmonie as part of the celebrations surrounding the orchestra’s 450th anniversary (4–12 April); and the final recitals in a chronological survey of the complete Beethoven piano sonatas at the Pierre Boulez Saal which began in December 2019 (25 & 27 April).
+Daniel Barenboim began the 2019–20 season by conducting Wagner’s Ring cycle, twice, at the Staatsoper Berlin.
+Other recent highlights include the Staatsoper’s productions of Die lustigen Weiber von Windsor and Samson et Dalila; West-Eastern Divan anniversary concerts, with Mutter and Ma, in Cologne, Paris and Berlin; performances of Beethoven’s Piano Concerto No.3 with the Berliner Philharmoniker and Kirill Petrenko; concerts with the Wiener Philharmoniker as part of Mozartwoche 2020; a Beethoven violin sonata cycle with Pinchas Zukerman at the Pierre Boulez Saal; and performances of Carmen at the Staatsoper.
+In April 2020 he gave several solo and chamber recitals (the latter with Michael Barenboim) at the Pierre Boulez Saal as part of Deutsche Grammophon’s online “Moment Musical” series, while in early June he gave three concerts at the Vienna Musikverein: Mozart’s Piano Concerto in B flat major, K595 with the Wiener Philharmoniker and two solo recitals of Beethoven sonatas.
+At the Salzburg Festival in August, he gave a Beethoven recital and a concert with the West-Eastern Divan Orchestra.